List of The Fairly OddParents characters: The Fairly OddParents main characters

+Children

 Timmy Turner

-Timothy Tiberius Turner is a 10-year-old boy who was given fairy godparents to grant his every wish as a result of his neglectful parents and abuse from Vicky.
-He wears a pink hat and shirt with blue pants.
+Timothy "Timmy" Tiberius Turner is a 10-year-old outcast boy who was given fairy godparents to grant his every wish as a result of his neglectful parents and abuse from Vicky.
 He also has a comically large malocclusion, which is usually mocked.
+It is strongly implied that his Pappy gave him this by leaving his pacifier in his mouth for too long.
 His wishes often have unpredictable and problematic side effects, and are often reverted upon Timmy's request by the end of the episode.
 His interests include comic books, video games, cartoons, and sports.
 During a time travel trip, Timmy accidentally arrives the day his parents moved into their house; unseen, he learns that they were expecting a girl, hence his pink hat.

+Timmy is not cast in the sequel series A New Wish, yet it is revealed that Cosmo and Wanda remained as Timmy's fairy godparents until he turned 17 years old.

-Originally, Timmy was going to be named Mike after Butch Hartman's older brother, but this led to an argument, so Hartman instead named the character after his youngest brother.
-Hartman also originally wanted to give him the last name Taylor, but that was close to Tim Allen's character name Tim Taylor in Home Improvement.
+Hartman originally wanted to give him the last name Taylor, but that was close to Tim Allen's character name Tim Taylor in Home Improvement.
 Hartman has also stated that Timmy is his alter ego: "He's a wise guy.
 He's sarcastic.
 He's quick-tempered...
 He loves comic books.
 He loves video games. ...
 He's pretty much my alter ego, except I didn't have fairy godparents."